 - Very comfortable

-- All-in-one design keeps out rain and bugs
+- The all-in-one design keeps out rain and bugs

 - Durable construction

-- Takes lots of practice to set up quickly
+- Takes some practice to set up quickly

 - Guylines get knotted easily if you don’t take steps before packing up